Grimmscorpp/mka-connect/README.md

 # mka-connect

-A library for generating links to connect to contacts in a Google Sheet.
+A library for generating links to connect and send personalized messages to contacts in a Google Sheet.

 ## Usage